euroscipy/euroscipy_proceedings/papers/antonia_tugores/tugores.rst

 We identify the users which have tweets geolocated in the metropolitan areas under study.
 Since we are interested in people that moves, we first disregard all the users whose tweets come always from the same location.
-This also filters out most of adversing tweets send by companies, since they have a fixed location.
+This also filters out most of advertising tweets send by companies, since they have a fixed location.
 Then we sort users to be checked by number of geolocated tweets already collected in order to prioritize the most active ones.